Open-Systems-Pharmacology/Suite/Pull_Request_and_Code_Review_Standards.md

-# Pull Request and Code Review Guidelines
+# Pull Request and Code Review Standards

 -   Unless it's a trivial change (spelling mistake, code formatting, etc.), there should be an existing issue that will be closed by the given PR.